lemeumer/FAKE-NEWS-DETECTOR-/README.md

 🧠 Model Flow
 1. downlooad the dataset from this link [Dataset](https://www.kaggle.com/datasets/saurabhshahane/fake-news-classification)
 2. run the preprocessing.py (it will create a file named cleaned_preprocessed_news.csv)
-3. PS. this original dataset has ~9000 duplicate samples and articles length inconsistency make sure to fix that (i will provide the preprocessed csv files in repository if there is any error in the preprocess.py)
+3. PS. this original dataset has ~9000 duplicate samples and articles length inconsistency make sure to fix that
 4. run vectorize.py

 it will create 3 files